Cam42/Data_Science_Specialization/exploratory_data_analysis/project1/README.md

   7. Sub_metering_1: energy sub-metering No. 1 (in watt-hour of active energy).
 It corresponds to the kitchen, containing mainly a dishwasher, an oven and a microwave (hot plates are not electric but gas powered).
   8. Sub_metering_2: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light.
   9. Sub_metering_3: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.

+For analysis in 4 .R files only datapoints with Dates on February 1st or 2nd, 2007 were used.